Dissecting the explanatory power of ESG features on equity returns by sector, capitalization, and year with interpretable machine learning: Datasets

 Refinitiv ESG data includes samples from different regions of the world.
 Each region has specific regulatory frameworks and ESG transparency rules.
 This is why this paper focuses on the European region and includes all the companies in the Refinitiv ESG dataset whose country of incorporation is in Europe or in a European-dependent territory.

-The European ESG dataset contains 20509 samples for 2429 companies uniquely identified by their ISIN.
-The time evolution of the number of samples per year is reported in Fig.\ \ref{fig:sampleseurperyeareur}.
-All the sectors have enough data, with the notable exception of the Academic and Educational Services sector (see Fig.\ \ref{fig:sampleseurperl1eur}).
+The European ESG dataset contains 20,509 samples for 2429 companies uniquely identified by their ISIN.
+The time evolution of the number of samples per year is reported in Figure\ \ref{fig:sampleseurperyeareur}.
+All the sectors have enough data, with the notable exception of the Academic and Educational Services sector (see Figure\ \ref{fig:sampleseurperl1eur}).